Azure-Samples/ai-language-samples/src/dotnet/mcp/README.md

-# LanguageTools
+# LanguageMcpServer

-`LanguageTools` is a .NET 8 project that provides an MCP Server implementation with built-in support to use PII (Personally Identifiable Information) redaction in text and documents and text translation tools.
+`LanguageMcpServer` is a .NET 8 project that provides an MCP Server implementation with built-in support to use PII (Personally Identifiable Information) redaction in text and documents and text translation tools.
 This MCP Server uses Standard Input/Output (stdio) transport to communicate with any MCP client.

 ## Features